-Corn is ready when the ears are fat, have a dark green leaf colouring, and the tassels are brown.
+Corn is ready when the ears are fat with a dark-green leaf colouring and the tassels are brown.
 A good test is to pull the husk down slightly to expose the kernels and test one by piercing it.
 If a milky substance squeezes out, it is ready.

 Growing corn by doing plantings a few weeks apart is a great way to prolong the harvest and have corn all season long instead of just for a couple of weeks.
-You can do several plantings of the same type, or plant a few varieties.
-If you are planting different varieties, they need to be planted at least 250 feet apart, so they do not cross-pollinate.
+Try several plantings of the same type or different varieties.
+If you are planting different varieties, they need to be planted at least 250 feet apart to avoid cross-pollination.
 Alternately, they can be planted, so they tassel at least two weeks apart and, therefore, won’t intermingle with each other.

 Crows, raccoons, deer, mice, and squirrels are all potential pests for corn.
 In particular, crows like to pluck the seeds and new seedlings out of the ground.
 To deter them, cover the seeds with a row cloth cover after planting and keep it there until the seedlings are 6-7 inches tall and more than a crow is willing to pull up.